elifelse/cursor-clean-architecture-demo/README.md

 ## Logging (Serilog)

 The application uses Serilog for structured logging, providing rich, structured log output that's easy to query and analyze.
+Serilog is configured at startup and automatically captures all application events.

 **Configuration:**
 - **Sinks**: Console (for development) and File (for persistence)